 This muscle can be involved in…

-The intensity of the colour indicates how common pain in the respective areas is experienced.
+The intensity of the color indicates how common pain in the respective areas is experienced.

-The darker the colour, the more common it is that you might feel pain there if trigger points are present in your infraspinatus muscle.
+The darker the color, the more common it is that you might feel pain there if trigger points are present in your infraspinatus muscle.

-Movements that can be impaired and painful include but are not limited to all movements where you lift your arm or have to rotate your shoulder.
+Movements that can be impaired and painful include but are not limited to all movements where you lift your arm or rotate your shoulder.

-For example fastening your seatbelt: The following accounts for the situation where the seatbelt is to your left.
-Fastening the seatbelt may be painful because you either shorten or stretch the stressed infraspinatus.
+For example, fastening your seatbelt: The following accounts for the situation where the seatbelt is to your left.
+Fastening the seatbelt can be painful because you either shorten or stretch the stressed infraspinatus.

-If you grab the seatbelt with your left arm you have to rotate your shoulder and move your arm behind you, which stresses the muscle – outward rotation –.
+If you grab the seatbelt with your left arm you need to rotate your shoulder and move your arm behind you, which stresses the muscle – outward rotation –.

-Reaching with you other arm – the right one – over to your left to grab the belt, you do an inward rotation with your right shoulder and thus elongating the infraspinatus – because that is the opposite movement of an outward rotation –.
+Reaching with you other arm – the right one – over to your left to grab the belt, you perform an inward rotation with your right shoulder and thus elongate the infraspinatus – because it is the opposite movement of an outward rotation –.

 For a tender muscle this can be already too much.
-Thus it may give you pain to stop you from doing this movement.
+It may give you pain to stop you from doing this movement.

-Other actions that activate the muscle in a very similar way and thus may be impaired are…
+Other movements that activate the muscle in a similar way and that can be impaired

 The infraspinatus muscle attaches at the surface below the spine of the scapula and at the tuberculum majus.